ThatAquarel/StudyGuides/english/2024-02-19_macbeth_act_5.md

 Direness, familiar to my slaughterous thoughts,
 Cannot once start me.

-Enter Seyton.

 Wherefore was that cry?

   The Queen, my lord, is dead.

   She should have died hereafter.
 There would have been a time for such a word.
                                                 Tomorrow and tomorrow and tomorrow
-Creeps in this petty pace from day to day
-To the last syllable of recorded time,
-And all our yesterdays have lighted fools
-The way to dusty death.
+                                                Creeps in this petty pace from day to day To the last syllable of recorded time, And all our yesterdays have lighted fools The way to dusty death.
 Out, out, brief candle!
 Life’s but a walking shadow, a poor player
 That struts and frets his hour upon the stage
 And then is heard no more.
 It is a tale
 Told by an idiot, full of sound and fury,
 Signifying nothing.

-Enter a Messenger.

 Thou com’st to use thy tongue: thy story quickly.